National Museum of the American Indian: National Native American Veterans Memorial

-Collection
+Collection history

 The National Museum of the American Indian is home to the collection of the former Museum of the American Indian, Heye Foundation.
 The collection includes more than 800,000 objects, as well as a photographic archive of 125,000 images.
 It is divided into the following areas: Amazon; Andes; Arctic/Subarctic; California/Great Basin; Contemporary Art; Mesoamerican/Caribbean; Northwest Coast; Patagonia; Plains/Plateau; Woodlands.

 The collection, which became part of the Smithsonian in June 1990, was assembled by George Gustav Heye (1874–1957) during a 54-year period, beginning in 1903.
 He traveled throughout North and South America collecting Native objects.
 Heye used his collection to found New York's Museum of the American Indian, Heye Foundation and directed it until his death in 1957.
 The Heye Foundation's Museum of the American Indian opened to the public in New York City in 1922.

 The collection is not subject to the Native American Graves Protection and Repatriation Act.
 When the National Museum was created in 1989, a law governing repatriation was drafted specifically for the museum, the National Museum of the American Indian Act, upon which NAGPRA was modeled.
-In addition to repatriation, the museum dialogues with tribal communities regarding the appropriate curation of cultural heritage items.
+In addition to repatriation, the museum engages in dialogues with tribal communities regarding the appropriate curation of cultural heritage items.
 For example, the human remains vault is smudged once a week with tobacco, sage, sweetgrass, and cedar, and sacred Crow objects in the Plains vault are smudged with sage during the full moon.
 If the appropriate cultural tradition for curating an object is unknown, the Native staff uses their own cultural knowledge and customs to treat materials as respectfully as possible.

 The museum has programs in which Native American scholars and artists can view NMAI's collections to enhance their own research and artwork.